ABOUT CHRISTMAS-SANTA-BABY JESUS

 - In 1947, Toys for Tots started making the holidays a little happier for children by organizing its first Christmas toy drive for needy youngsters.¹

 - The abbreviation of Xmas for Christmas is not irreligious.
-The first letter of the word Christ in Greek is chi, which is identical to our X.
+Also, the first letter of the word Christ in Greek is chi, which is identical to our X.

 MORE CHRISTMAS TRIVIA AND FACTS